haoshaogang/meigen/README.md

 # meigen
 ## meigen = matrix eigen or name of a pretty girl if you dare
-This project is to interpret network profile with quantum many-body theory.
+## meigen is able to interpret network profile with quantum many-body theory.
+That is to quantify network profiles, e.g. robustness, node importance ranking, etc., within the frame work of quantum many-body theory.